CIDARLAB/clotho3/clotho3-web/README.md

 - Trail Content
 	- easier to edit, organize
+    - look at coursera, edx etc. for format
+    - start partial for trail editing
+    - set trail definition to array of objects, so define order + multiples of each type
+    - document custom directives

 - App organization
     - get rid of Application prefixing of angular modules
-    - break up ui components
+    - break up ui components, document
     - add grunt, bower, yeoman support

+- upgrade to Angular 1.2